Why do community service?

 Why does doing community service at Shelton require pre-approval?

 Like volunteering to help your family, friends, and neighbors, volunteering to help your school is something you should do without reward.
 Shelton parents and staff members donate many hours of their time to make Shelton a special place.
 Students should, too.
-Anything done as part of a Shelton club/organization (ASL Club, Find Out, sports team, Theatre Dept., choir, etc.) or leadership position (Stu-Co, Class Officer, Peer Helper, etc.) is part the experience of membership.
+Anything done as part of a Shelton club/organization (ASL Club, Find Out, sports team, Theatre Dept., choir, etc.) or leadership position (Student Council, Class Officer, Peer Helper, etc.) is part the experience of membership.
 Since leadership positions, activities, clubs, etc. go on your resume, they cannot be counted toward your community service requirement.

 Can I get Community Service credit if I work for free at a regular, for-profit business?

 Unless it's a hospital or nursing home, probably not.
 The point of community service is to help non-profit agencies save their limited resources so that they can continue to do good work.
-These agencies DEPEND on volunteers; Many of them have no paid employees.
+These agencies DEPEND on volunteers; many of them have no paid employees.

 Where can I volunteer?